Skip to main content

 Student pilots must obtain a student pilot certificate prior to solo flight.
 The student’s flight instructor can assist in the application for a student pilot certificate.

-Before beginning flight training for the private pilot certificate, instrument rating, commercial pilot certificate, and multi-engine rating, students must meet Transportation Security Administration (TSA) requirements.
+Before beginning flight training for the private pilot certificate, instrument rating, commercial pilot certificate and multiengine rating, students must meet Transportation Security Administration (TSA) requirements.

 • For U.S. citizens, the TSA requires flight schools to verify a student’s citizenship.
 This requirement may be met by presenting a current U.S. passport or an official copy of your birth certificate with a government-issued photo ID to your instructor during your initial flight slot.